-Scientific name Status Habitat requirements L ikelihood of occurre nce NC Act EPBC Act GSDA SGIC SDA NS most abundant in hilly or rocky areas close to permanent water (DCCEEW 2022).
-Quolls are likely to disappear in the study area; howevollow ground logs) we areas where less than 50-70% woodland remains within a 4 km radius.
-(DCCEEW 2022). he southern end of the orded within the study Dugong dugon Mig V Distribution: Known to occur throughout northern Australia, N/A Unlikely to occur N/A Dugong and within Queensland as far south as Moreton Bay (DCCEEW 2022h).
+Scientific name Sta ntus Habitat requirements Likelihood of occurrence NC Act EPBC Act ACT GSDA SGIC SDA NS most abundant in hilly or rocky areas close to permanent water (DCCEEW 2022).
+Quolls are likely to disappear in the study area; however ollow ground logs) wer areas where less than 50-70% woodland remains within a 4 km radius.
+(DCCEEW 2022).
+2021, approximately Northern Section.
+Su ne species has one hist 10 km south-east of the litable habitat was reco nd-level microhabitats ne southern end of the orded within the study Dugong dugon Mig V Distribution: Known to occur throughout northern Australia, N/A Unlikely to occur N/A Dugong and within Queensland as far south as Moreton Bay (DCCEEW 2022h).
 Habitat: The species is known to congregate and inhabit accessible sea grass meadows within wide shallow bays, wide mangrove channels, and in the lee of large inshore islands (DCCEEW 2022h).
 SGIC SDA: Previous occurrence records for the species have occurred at the mouth of the Fitzroy River (ALA 2022), however habitat conditions within the waterways of the SGIC SDA, including turbid waters, no evidence of seagrass meadows and location of the alignment in particular sites 2 and 4 within the upper tidal reaches, are not suitable for the species.
-Macroderma gigas E V Distribution: Species range is discontinuous, with colonies occurring in the Pilbara, Kimberley, northern Northern Territory, the Gulf of Carpentaria, coastal and near coastal eastern Queensland from Cape York to near Rockhampton.
+Macroderma gigas Е V Distribution: Species range is discontinuous, with colonies occurring in the Pilbara, Kimberley, northern Northern Territory, the Gulf of Carpentaria, coastal and near coastal eastern Queensland from Cape York to near Rockhampton.
 Habitat: This species is known to occur in rainforest areas, vine shrub, open woodlands and arid zone (TSSC 2016), and roosts in caves, rock crevices and old mine shafts (TSSC 2016; Bat Call WA 2021).
-May occur May occur May occur Ghost bat Territory, the Gulf of Carpentaria, coastal and near coastal eastern Queensland from Cape York to near Rockhampton.
-Habitat: This species is known to occur in rainforest areas, vine shrub, open woodlands and arid zone (TSSC 2016), and roosts in caves, rock crevices and old mine shafts GSDA: The species has one historical record from 1985, approximately 10 km north of the study area.
+May occur May occur May occur Ghost bat GSDA: The species has one historical record from 1985, approximately 10 km north of the study area.
 Preferred roosting habitat for this species was not recorded within the study area.
-Although suitable foraging habitat is present within the study area, the species is known to forage on average 1.9 km and typically less than 5 km from diurnal roosts (TSSC 2016; Bat Cau WA 2021).
+Although suitable foraging habitat is present within the study area, the species is known to forage on average 1.9 km and typically less than 5 km from diurnal roosts (TSSC 2016; Bat Ca WA 2021).
 SGIC SDA: One individual has been historically recorded within the desktop search extent in 2006.
 Preferred roosting habitat for this species was not recorded within the study area.
-Although suitable foraging habitat is present within the study area, the species is known to forage on average 1.9 km and typically less than 5 km from diurnal roosts (TSSC 2016; Bat Call WA 2021). within the desktop se 2006.
-Preferred roos recorded within the s habitat is present wit forage on average 1 e species has been he arch extent, with one ting habitat for this spectudy area.
-Although shin the study area, the 9 km and typically les 2016; Bat Call WA 20 historical record from ecies was not uitable foraging e species is known to s than 5 km from
+Although suitable foraging habitat is present within the study area, the species is known to forage on average 1.9 km and typically less than 5 km from diurnal roosts (TSSC 2016; Bat Call WA 2021).
+Northern Section: The spect within the desktop search of 2006.
+Preferred roosting has recorded within the study at habitat is present within the forage on average 1.9 km and diurnal roosts (TSSC 2016). earch extent, with one lating habitat for this spettudy area.
+Although such in the study area, the 9 km and typically less historical record from ecies was not uitable foraging species is known to s than 5 km from